yaroslav-gwit/PyVM-Bhyve/README.md

  - Review complete project on my YT channel
  - Rewrite the hardcoded values (to be more flexible with ZFS pools/datasets, VM image locations, etc)
  - Gather community feedback
+ - Add support for a Global DNS, using NSD DNS server from NLnet Labs (creator of Unbound).
  - Create an API, to be able to use this project at scale (based on FastAPI)
  - Create a simple web dashboard based on React, to display number and status of hosts/VMs, system health, etc
  - Create a man-like and PDF documentation, for the offline use
+ - Better PF integration: add a flag to `pyvm` to allow traffic between a group of VMs
+ - Add ACLs or gather VMs into groups (by user, group) etc. Suggestions are welcome, but the idea here is to allow certain VMs to talk to one another if they are in the same group: this will lay a great foundation for a quick deployment of isolated clusters - Kubernetes, GlusterFS, Docker Swarm, etc.